ranjansingh009/workspace-6/README.md

 BCG Test File

 Fallow the below steps to open file in browser:-
-1. Download zip file (workspace-6.zip)
+1. Click on "Clone or Download" button.
+We will get download zip folder (workspace-6.zip) in your loacl machine.
 2. Get two file (web folder and readme.md) after unzip the folder(workspace-6.zip)
 3. Given below folder after open "Web" folder:-
    3.1 css